- Entries for the 2022 Porter Prize will be accepted until midnight, 4 October 2021.

 - If you don’t already subscribe to ABR’s print edition, you can purchase a one-year subscription and enter a single poem for the following rates: $100 (Australia), $190 (New Zealand/Asia), or $210 (ROW).

 - If you choose not to subscribe to ABR (print or online) when you enter the Prize and you are not already an ABR subscriber, you will receive digital access to ABR free of charge for four months.
-You will be contacted when your complimentary digital ABR subscription has been activated.
+Your complimentary digital ABR subscription will be processed automatically, and you will receive an email with more information after submitting your prize entry.

 Terms and conditions